dilner1/Portfolio_one/README.md

 - Similar to Who We Are section, focus on ease of reading.

-- Contains a brief disclaimer for anyone wanting to use this service

-- Encourages peopclientsle to book early and get in contact through bookings section below
+- Contains a brief disclaimer for anyone wanting to use this service and encourages clients to get in contact through bookings section below

 ![equipment section](assets/images/equipment_section.png)